 This is indeed a good reason why companies that already “get” customer service and how to respond to feedback will do well with social media.

-Thanks again to the staff at the Mark Hopkins – I had a wonderful stay in San Francisco – see some of my photos on Flickr.
+Thanks again to the staff at the Mark Hopkins – I had a wonderful stay in San Francisco.